ljacquin/wiser/README.md

 # the trait)
 trait_ <- "Trunk_increment"

-# ➡️ Compute WISER-estimated phenotypes using estimate_wiser_phenotype() with its default values for
+# ➡️ Compute WISER-estimated breeding values using estimate_wiser_breeding_value() with its default values for
 # whitening_method ("ZCA-cor") and alpha_ (0.01).
 Remark that the overall mean is always fitted within
 # the wiser framework